Braves vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .286 with three doubles, a home run and five RBI.
+- Yelich will look for his ninth straight game with a hit in this contest.
+In his last 10 games he is hitting .390 with five doubles, three home runs, three walks and 11 RBI.

 Yelich Recent Games